 Gōjū-ryū builds great character, as its principles of strength through flexibility can be applied to life in general, not only within the dojo.
 Gōjū-ryū also concentrates on proper distancing from the opponent as well as the concept of 'stickiness,' meaning to follow the opponent and use his/her movement against them.

-Like Shotokan, practitioners of Gōjū-ryū begin with a white belt and progres toward a black belt, 1st Dan.
-Shihan Robert Patry, the leader of SMA Dojo, is a 5th Dan Black Belt in Gōjū-ryū, making him the highest ranking Gōjū-ryū practitioner in Kingston & Surrounding Area.
-Further, SMA Dojo boasts multiple 1st, 2nd and 3rd Dan black belts in Gōjū-ryū.
+Like Shotokan, practitioners of Gōjū-ryū begin with a white belt and progress towards a black belt, Dan ranking.
+Shihan Robert Patry, the leader of S.M.A.
+Karate CANADA and has a 5th Dan Black Belt in Gōjū-ryū.
+S.M.A.
+Karate CANADA has the highest quality Gōjū-ryū practitioners in Kingston & Surrounding Area.

 About 400 years ago, in China, there lived a small family in a village governed by the town of Fatshan.
 Not wealthy they managed to earn a decent living making and selling Bean Curd.
 Their family name was Yim.

 Their daughter, their only child, was named Ving Tsun; and at the age of seven she was sent by her father to learn Kung Fu at the Shaolin Temple.
 He was concerned with the riots and mobs afoot at the time.
 At the temple, Ving Tsun’s teacher was a nun by the name of Ng Miu.